pratik-banyanbit/cooking-recipes/beverages/egyptian-style-limeade.md

 ## Instructions

 1. Add the water, ice, sugar, and mint and blend for 30-60 seconds until the sugar dissolves.
 1. Add the lime quadrants and blend 3 times on pulse where each pulse is 2 seconds.
-DO NOT blend for more than 10 seconds, you risk making the drink bitter.
+DO NOT blend for more than 10 seconds in total with the line quadrants, you risk making the drink bitter.
 1. Strain the lime pieces, mint bits, and ice out of the beverage.
 1. (Optional) Serve with a lime wedge.